 The Erosion and Sediment Control Plan (Global Soil Systems, 2000) details the methods for erosion and sediment control at the site.
-The works are progressively constructed in conjunction with the advancing mining operations.
+The works were progressively constructed in conjunction with the advancing mining operations.

-The following additional works have been completed at the Donaldson Mine during the 2012/13 AEMR reporting period:
+The following additional works have been completed at the Donaldson Mine during the 2013/14 AEMR reporting period: